-MS Bordeaux – Bordeaux bike and ship Castets-en-Dorthe …. -8 days and 6 bike trips
+MS Bordeaux – Bordeaux bike and ship Castets-en-Dorthe …. -8 days and 6 days trips

 This trip is changing direction weekly during high season.
 You will either go from Castets-en-Dorte to Libourne or the other way around.

 Castets-en Dorthe: Welcome on board.
 Starting at 3pm!

 Arrival in Bordeaux, and, if you like, transfer from the inner city to the ship, the MS BORDEAUX.